× Send

 Rooftop Glass Houses are one of the most exciting applications.
 Rooftops are very economical spaces where a Glass House can add a significant value to the underlying building.
 The increase of the value of the underlying building will reduce the value that the Glass House needs for it to be built.
 This is usually a win/win situation.

-In urban spaces, a Glass House, similar to a wonderful supermarket or a commuter rail stop, will absolutely increase the value of all surrounding properties.
+In urban spaces, a Glass House, similar to a high-end supermarket or a commuter rail stop, will absolutely increase the value of all surrounding properties.

 The same is true for adult living facilities, community centers, recreation centers, town halls, libraries, etc.